getsentry/sentry.engineering/data/blog/lost-in-the-haystack.md

 Once again we've run up against this memory constraint but now we're out of tricks.
 We can't solve this problem at read-time.
 It has to be solved deeper in the stack.

 An interesting feature of ClickHouse is its ability to materialize a column.
-Materalized columns are functions that are evaluated on insert and stored as some output type `T`.
+Materialized columns are functions that are evaluated on insert and stored as some output type `T`.
 For example, a materialized `error_ids` column might look like this:

 ```sql
 `count_errors` UInt8 MATERIALIZED length(error_ids)